Michael Bennett Accused Of Lying About Las Vegas Incident By Fox Sports Radio Host Clay Travis

 — Vanessa_Murphy (@Vanessa_Murphy) September 7, 2017

-In June, Clay Travis claimed that given the lack of actual evidence, the racist graffiti vandalism outside NBA superstar LeBron James’ Los Angeles home might have been a hoax.
+In June, former lawyer Clay Travis claimed that given the lack of actual evidence, the racist graffiti vandalism outside NBA superstar LeBron James’ Los Angeles home might have been a hoax.

-Travis further weighed in on the Michael Bennett arrest during his Outkick the Show Periscope broadcast in which he claimed, among other things, that the sports media is protecting Bennett because liberal sports journalists want him to be a victim of police racism irrespective of the facts.
+Travis further weighed in on the Michael Bennett arrest during his NSFW Outkick the Show Periscope broadcast today in which he claimed, among other things, that the sports media is protecting Bennett because liberal sports journalists want him to be a victim of police racism irrespective of the facts.

 Michael Bennett is lying and sports media is covering for him. https://t.co/sbQopHC4oF